Cordobo/all/README.md

 ## Contribute

-If you find a dependency not included in `all`, please open a pull request.
+If you find a dependency not included in `all`, please open a pull request like [https://github.com/Cordobo/all/issues/1|here]